ppy/osu-wiki/wiki/Glossary/en.md

 BSS is short for Beatmap Submission System.

 When a beatmapper is finished mapping their beatmap and is ready to share their creation around the world, they must first submit it to the BSS.
-When they do this, the BSS will automatically assign a fourm thread and will generate a post with information about your beatmapset.
+When they do this, the BSS will automatically assign a forum thread and will generate a post with information about your beatmapset.
-The fourm thread it generates will help you get feedback from modders and other players who play your map.
+The forum thread it generates will help you get feedback from modders and other players who play your map.

 ## C